 Find the volume of the solid.

-The volume can easily be found by finding the sum of all the number on the mat plan, which represents the total number of unit cubes used to construct the solid.
+The volume can easily be found by finding the sum of all the numbers on the mat plan, which represents the total number of unit cubes used to construct the solid.

 Refer to the Math Notes box from Lesson 9.1.5.

-Use the eTool below to model the solid.
+Use the eTool below to help solve the problem.

-Click the link at right for the full version of the eTool: GC 9-79 HW eTool
+Click the link at right for the full version of the eTool: 9-79 HW eTool